mohammadabk2/Weather-App/README.md

 - unzip it and run the .sln file to open up visual studio

 ### Usage
+- set the connected app as the startup
 - inside visual studio run the project by pressing F5

 ### Files